Skip to main content

 $1,050

-Retirees, fixed-income rentersLowest rents, but also lowest property values—prime time to buy before retirees flood market.
+Retirees, fixed-income rentersLowest rents, but also lowest property values—may be a suitable time depending on your situation before retirees flood market.

 Victorville